Glucosamine and Chondroitin Sulfate

-Because these products are not regulated, consumers are on their own.
-Even products labeled "standardized" don't meet outside standards, just internal ones set by the manufacturer.
+Because these products are not regulated, you must verify the ingredients on your own.
+Even products labeled "standardized" don't meet federal standards, just internal ones set by the manufacturer.
 Standards can vary among manufacturers, so avoid brand names you don't know.

 Report Adverse Effects to Your Doctor Immediately

 If anything does go wrong and you experience some adverse side effects, report them to your doctor quickly and stop taking the product.
 Remember that any supplement potent enough to help is probably also strong enough to harm if taken inappropriately.

 Sources: AAOS Research Committee fact sheet, Osteoarthritis, and the Arthritis Foundation